JeremieLitzler/vueschool-course/course-vuejs-form-validation.md

 Since you may have multiple forms with similar inputs, you can export those helper methods to a mixin or a plugin.

-**_TODO: How do you export those helper methods to a mixin or a plugin_**
+{{< blockcontainer jli-notice-note "About the mixins">}}

+However, I haven't gone into the details of using mixins because with the new Vue 3 and its Composition API, the composables are the new best practice and it resolved issues that Vue.js developers had with mixins.

+More on composables later...

+{{< /blockcontainer >}}

 ## About custom validators

-Sometimes, youu will need custom validators.
+Sometimes, you will need custom validators.

-They need a key and be defined with a function, as follows:
+They need a key and need to be defined with a function, as follows:

 ```javascript
       food: {